DEAD10C5/HackerSummerCamp-Discords/README.md

 List of DEF CON Village Discord servers.
 Please open a PR to submit a server - [SERVERNAME] & (URL)

+Not all Villages have Discord/Slack servers and may not be listed here.
+See the [DEF CON 31 forum](https://forum.defcon.org/node/244771) for a complete list of social's e.g., Twitter, Website, Mastadon, etc

 For full list of Hacker Discord servers - https://github.com/INIT6Source/Hacker_Discords

 - [Aerospace Village](https://discord.com/invite/gV4EWuk) - Aerospace Security